aukustomx/course-learn-java/lesson1/lesson1.md

 ## Section 1.
 Introduction to Java
 * What is Java?
 * Language, JVM, JRE, Specification, Implementation, and API
-* A Brief history of Java
+* A brief history of Java